jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

     <figcaption><p align="center"><b>Figure 10</b> - Flight distance along trajectory</p></figcaption>
 </figure>

 This approach can be used to provide first approximations of track time, but is not precise enough to be practical in real races.
-More elements can be added to improve the pipeline, such as adding the third degree of freedom of altitude, taking into account more aerodynamic coefficients like the lift coefficient due to angle of attack, $C_{L_\alpha}$, and modelling these coefficients as a function of velocity using look-up tables.
+More elements need to be added in order to improve the pipeline, such as adding the third degree of freedom (altitude), taking into account more aerodynamic coefficients like the lift coefficient due to angle of attack, $C_{L_\alpha}$, or modelling these coefficients as a function of velocity using look-up tables.

 ### More complex approaches

 The solution to this problem needs to take into account many elements.
 First of all the dynamics associated with a moving vehicle on Earth.
 In other hand the own vehicle aerodynamics and thrust dynamics, and their relations with the vehicle control surfaces.
 Also, the point constraints associated with the control points (roll limits, velocity limits...), as well as the path constraints requirements along the entire trajectory (max G-force limits, position constraints inside the safety flight zone...).

 One could try to apply a deep reinforcement learning method, like Deep Q-Learning.
 The goal of Q-learning is to learn a policy, which tells an agent what action to take under what circumstances.
-It does not require a model of the environment, and it can handle problems with stochastic transitions and rewards, without requiring adaptations [[4]](#references).
+It does not require a model of the environment, and it can handle problems with stochastic transitions and rewards, without requiring adaptations [[5]](#references).
 However, the degree of complexity of the problem in hand is excessively high for this method.
 The space of possible states and actions is huge, making it impractical to apply this technique to optimize the entire trajectory.

-Other approach to this optimal control problem is based on a technique called **direct collocation**.
-Direct collocation methods work by approximating the state and control trajectories using polynomial splines [[5]](#references).
+Another approach to this optimal control problem is based on a technique called **direct collocation**.
+Direct collocation methods work by approximating the state and control trajectories using polynomial splines [[6]](#references).
 These methods are sometimes referred to as direct transcription.
 This technique can be used to transcribe the aicraft dynamics and all constraints into a problem which can be solved using **nonlinear programming**.
 In mathematics, nonlinear programming (NLP) is the process of solving an optimization problem where some of the constraints or the objective function are nonlinear.

-In order to implement this technique, I used the library **falcon.m** [[6]](#references).
+In order to implement this technique, I used the library **falcon.m** [[7]](#references).
 This library is a free optimal control tool developed at the Institute of Flight System Dynamics at the Institute of Flight System Dynamics of the Technical University of Munich (TUM).
-It provides a MATLAB class library which allows to set-up, solve and analyze optimal control problems using numerical optimization methods.
+It provides a MATLAB® class library which allows to set-up, solve and analyze optimal control problems using numerical optimization methods.
 The code is optimized for usability and performance and enables the solution of high fidelity real-life optimal control problems with ease.

 ### Aerodynamic model

 A precise dynamic model is essential for this project.
-This section presents a more complete aerodynamic model which can be used to model the aircraft.
+This section presents a complete aerodynamic model which can be used to model the aircraft.

 Vehicle aerodynamics are modelled by taking into account forces and moments.
-On textbooks on aerodynamics [[7]](#references) it is shown that, for a body of given shape with a given orientation to the freestream flow, the forces and moments are proportional to the product of freestream mass density, $\rho$, the square of the freestream airspeed, $V$, and a characteristic area of the body.
+On textbooks on aerodynamics [[8]](#references) it is shown that, for a body of given shape with a given orientation to the freestream flow, the forces and moments are proportional to the product of freestream mass density, $\rho$, the square of the freestream airspeed, $V$, and a characteristic area of the body.
 When modelling aircraft aerodynamics, the characteristic area of the body is typically selected as the wing reference surface, $S$.
 The product of the first two quantities has the dimensions of pressure and it is convenient to define the *dynamic pressure*, $q$, by

 <div class="mjx-chtml">
 $$ \small q=\frac{1}{2} \cdot \rho \cdot V^2 \tag{21} $$